SidharthMacherla/conjurer/paper/paper.md

 # Summary
 Data science applications need data to prototype and demonstrate to potential clients.
 For such purposes, using production data is a possibility.
 However, it is not always feasible due to legal and/or ethical considerations[@SynDataNeed].
 This resulted in a need for generating synthetic data.
 This need is the key motivator for the package **conjurer**.

 Data across multiple industry domains such as Commerce [@10.2307/1884282],  Food industry[@doi:10.1177/1847979018808673] are known to exhibit some form of seasonality, cyclicality and trend.
-Although there are synthetic data generation packages such as synthpop[@synthpop] in R and sklearn.datasets [@scikit-learn] in Python, they focus on synthetic versions of microdata containing confidential information or for machine learning purposes.
-There is a need for a more generic synthetic data generation package that helps for multiple purposes such as forecasting, customer segmentation, insight generation etc. This package **conjurer** helps in generating such synthetic data.
+Although there are synthetic data generation packages such as synthpop[@synthpop] in R and sklearn.datasets [@scikit-learn] in Python, they focus primarily on synthetic versions of microdata containing confidential information or for machine learning purposes.
+There is a need for a more generic synthetic data generation package that helps for multiple purposes.

 # Methodology
 ##  Parametric Methodology:
-This paper presents a parametric method for building synthetic data.
-This methodology is embedded in the function **buildDistr()** and is called multiple times during the data generation process.
+This paper presents a parametric method for building synthetic data and is embedded in the function **buildDistr()**.
 The formulation behind this function is as follows.
 \begin{equation}
 \label{eq:1}
 \sin(a \cdot x) + \cos(b \cdot x) + c